time-link/timelink-docs/docs/3_Reference/3.3_Source_database_mappings/How Source-Database mappings work.md

 1. Each group must correspond to a database entity type.
 2. Each database entity type is stored in a hierarchical table structure , with the Class Entity associated to table "entities" at the top.
-3. Each database entity type as associated a PomSomMapper class.
+3. Each database entity type has associated a PomSomMapper class.
 4. The PomSomMapper class stores the definition of the database structure as follows:
 	1. The name of the entity class
 	2. The name of the super class